theanine3D/mat-batch-tools/README.md

 - **Copy Diffuse Texture to Material Name** - Finds the diffuse texture in all materials, in all selected objects, and if one is found, the diffuse texture's name is copied to its material's name.
 Can be accessed from the UV Editor's "Image" menu.

 ## Installation
+- If you are using Blender 4.2 or higher, you can install the addon via Blender's built-in online extension repository in the Preferences window.
+- Otherwise, for the newest, bleeding edge version, press the big green Code button near the top of this page, and choose Download ZIP.
-1. For the newest, bleeding edge version, download [mat_batch_tools.py](https://github.com/theanine3D/mat-batch-tools/raw/main/mat_batch_tools.py) (right click this link and Save As...)
-If you want a more stable release, check the [Releases](https://github.com/theanine3D/mat-batch-tools/releases).
+- If you want a more stable release, check the [Releases](https://github.com/theanine3D/mat-batch-tools/releases).
-2. Go into Blender's addon preferences (File → Preferences → Addons)
+- After downloading either of the above, go into Blender's addon preferences (File → Preferences → Addons)
-3. Click the "Install..." button and browse to mat_batch_tools.py, select it, and press "Install Add-on"
+- Click the "Install..." button and browse to the ZIP file you downloaded, select it, and press "Install Add-on"

 (Note: The .PY file is installed directly, without a ZIP file)